dasch-swiss/dsp-js-lib/design-documentation.md

 #### List Node v2 Cache

 `ListNodeV2Cache` caches v2 list nodes.
 As an optimization, the entire list is regarded as a dependency of any given list node and requested.
 Like this, all list nodes can be fetched with one request and written to the cache.

-### Tests

-Component have their own spec files defining unit tests.
-Since this library relies on Knora API, static test data is generated from Knora API and integrated automatically.

-Actual calls to the Knora API in production are mocked with `jasmine.Ajax`.
-The data is read from the static test data files and passed to `jasmine.Ajax`, so the component under test can react to it.

-If a component A depends on a component B, then B has to be mocked during the test using a `jasmine.Spy`.
-The behavior of component B is simulated and a fake response is returned.
-Mocking components turned out to be quite complex for the `OntologyCache`.
-Therefore, the mock has been made a stand-alone testing component called `MockOntology` that can be reused.
-It can also be used to generate static test data in software projects using this library.

-Since `MockOntology` is complex, some global assertions are made to guarantee that the mock behaves as the actual component.
-These assertions are defined in `MockOntologyAssertions`.